About RegCleaner the original freeware registry cleaner

 It is possibly worth noting that you may notice the RegCleaner screenshots saying “RegCleaner by Jouni Vuorio” yet the name of the founder of Macecraft Software is Jouni Flemming.
 This is because he changed his last name in 2007 from Vuorio to Flemming, which is an old family name from his mother’s side.

-RegCleaner includes the following key features:
+The original RegCleaner includes the following key features:

 Registry cleaner is arguably the number one feature of RegCleaner.
 Although, originally the name “RegCleaner” referred to the concept of cleaning the registry, not to the automated registry cleaning modules that it contains.